josh-stillman/lintier/README.md

 The styled-components option just adds .ts/.js files to the package.json script to lint styles.
 The stylelint config mentioned in the [styled-components docs](https://styled-components.com/docs/tooling#stylelint) seems to conflict with eslint, so I left it out for now.

+## Troubleshooting

+As of now, lintier installs the latest version of the various dependencies, and versions are not pinned.
+This means breaking changes in those dependencies can break lintier, but it also means I'm more likely to keep the package up to date as I use it.
+If you spot trouble, please open an issue in the GitHub repo.

+In the future, I plan to add scheduled testing to catch these breaking changes, as well as offer a stable, version-pinned release of lintier.

 ## Contributing

 Pull requests are welcome!
 The goal is to keep lintier minimalist, so please minimize any additional rules enabled in the .rc files and options presented to the user.